Frequently Asked Questions

 Start by creating an online account here.
 Within your online account, you can sign up for automatic payments via Electronic Bank Transfer (ACH), or Credit Card.

-Please note that if you sign up for auto-pay your payment will automatically withdraw from your account on the 10th of each month.
+Please note that if you sign up for auto-pay your payment will automatically withdraw from your account 2 days before the stated due date.

 PROCESSING FEES FOR PAYMENT METHODS: